-(b) Each electric-distribution company as defined by subdivision 39-1-2(12) and gas-distribution company included as a public utility in subdivision 39-1-2(20) having greater than one hundred thousand (100,000) customers shall file proposals at the commission to implement the policy set forth in subsection (a).
-The commission shall approve such proposals, provided they contain the features and components set forth in subsection (c), and that they are consistent with the intent and objectives contained in subsection (a).
-Actions taken by the commission in the exercise of its ratemaking authority for electric- and gas-rate cases shall be within the norm of industry standards and recognize the need to maintain the financial health of the distribution company as a stand-alone entity in Rhode Island.
+(b) Each electric distribution company as defined by § 39-1-2(a)(12) and gas distribution company included as a public utility in § 39-1-2(a)(20) having greater than one hundred thousand (100,000) customers shall file proposals at the commission to implement the policy set forth in subsection (a) of this section.
+The commission shall approve these proposals, provided they contain the features and components set forth in subsection (c) of this section, and that they are consistent with the intent and objectives contained in subsection (a) of this section.
+Actions taken by the commission in the exercise of its ratemaking authority for electric and gas rate cases shall be within the norm of industry standards and recognize the need to maintain the financial health of the distribution company as a stand-alone entity in Rhode Island.

 (c) The proposals shall contain the following features and components:

-(2) An annual infrastructure, safety, and reliability spending plan for each fiscal year and an annual rate-reconciliation mechanism that includes a reconcilable allowance for the anticipated capital investments and other spending pursuant to the annual pre-approved budget as developed in accordance with subsection (d).
+(2) An annual infrastructure, safety, and reliability spending plan for each fiscal year and an annual rate-reconciliation mechanism that includes a reconcilable allowance for the anticipated capital investments and other spending pursuant to the annual pre-approved budget as developed in accordance with subsection (d) of this section.

 (1) Capital spending on utility infrastructure;